Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Abstract

 \section{Abstract}

-Summarizing graphs w.r.t.\@ structural features is important in large graph applications, to reduce the graph's size and make tasks like indexing, querying, and visualization feasible.
-The generic parallel \BRS algorithm can efficiently summarize large graphs w.r.t.\@ a custom equivalence relation $\sim$ defined on the graph's vertices~$V$.
+\shortorextended{Summarizing graphs w.r.t.\@ structural features is important to reduce the graph's size and make tasks like indexing, querying, and visualization feasible.
+Our generic parallel \BRS algorithm efficiently summarizes large graphs w.r.t.\@ a custom equivalence relation~$\sim$ defined on the graph's vertices~$V$.
+Moreover, the definition of~$\sim$ can be chained $k\geq 1$ times, so the defined equivalence relation becomes a $k$-bisimulation.
+We evaluate the runtime and memory performance of the \BRS algorithm for $k$-bisimulation with $k=1,\ldots,10$ against two algorithms found in the literature (a sequential algorithm due to Kaushik \etal and a parallel algorithm of Schätzle \etal), which we implemented in the same software stack as \BRS.
+We use five real-world and synthetic graph datasets containing 100~million to two billion edges.
+Our results show that the generic \BRS algorithm outperforms the respective native bisimulation algorithms on all datasets for all $k\geq5$ and for smaller~$k$ in some cases.
+The \BRS implementations of the two bisimulation algorithms run almost as fast as each other.
+Thus, the \BRS algorithm is an effective parallelization of the sequential Kaushik \etal bisimulation algorithm. } {Summarizing graphs w.r.t.\@ structural features is important in large graph applications, to reduce the graph's size and make tasks like indexing, querying, and visualization feasible.
+The generic parallel \BRS algorithm can efficiently summarize large graphs w.r.t.\@ a custom equivalence relation~$\sim$ defined on the graph's vertices~$V$.
 Moreover, $\sim$ can be chained $k\geq 1$ times, so the equivalence class of a vertex depends on the structure of the graph up to distance~$k$.
 This allows the computation of stratified $k$-bisimulation, a popular concept in structural graph summarization.

 In this work, we investigate whether the generic \BRS{} approach can outperform an existing single-purpose parallel algorithm for bisimulation.
 Furthermore, we investigate whether an existing sequential bisimulation algorithm can effectively be computed by the parallel \BRS algorithm and how such generic implementations compete against a parallel variant.
 To give a fair comparison, we have reimplemented the original algorithms in the same framework as was used for the generic \BRS algorithm.
-We evaluate the performance of the two native implementations against the implementations in the \BRS algorithm for $k$-bisimulation with $k=1, \dots, 10$, using five real-world and synthetic graph datasets containing between $100$ million and two billion edges.
+We evaluate the performance of the two native implementations against implementations in \BRS for $k$-bisimulation with $k=1, \dots, 10$, using five real-world and synthetic graph datasets containing between $100$ million and two billion edges.
+Our results show that the generic \BRS algorithm outperforms the respective native bisimulation algorithms on all datasets for all $k\geq5$ and for smaller~$k$ in some cases.
+Furthermore, the execution times of the generic \BRS algorithm for the native parallel and native sequential bisimulation variants are very similar.
+This shows that the bisimulation variant computed by the native sequential algorithm can be effectively computed in parallel by the \BRS algorithm.
+These insights open a new path for efficiently computing bisimulations on large graphs.}